patrikx3/corifeus/README.md

 The fun nonsense passion derivate.

+## Quick and Affordable Web Development Services

+If you want to quickly and affordably develop your next digital project, visit [corifeus.hu](https://corifeus.hu) for expert solutions tailored to your needs.

+---

+## Powerful Online Networking Tool

+Discover the powerful and free online networking tool at [network.corifeus.com](https://network.corifeus.com).

+**Free**
+Designed for professionals and enthusiasts, this tool provides essential features for network analysis, troubleshooting, and management.
+Additionally, it offers tools for:
+- Monitoring TCP, HTTP, and Ping to ensure optimal network performance and reliability.
+- Status page management to track uptime, performance, and incidents in real time with customizable dashboards.

+All these features are completely free to use.

 <!--
 I specialise in frontend AU7 development under architecture.
 Frontend function is available to borrow / rent / buy.

 Architektúra frontend cortex AU7 fejlesztés, ami kölcsönözhető / bérelhető / vásárolható -->

 ## Applications